exceptionless/Website/content/news/2016/2016-03-08-custom-event-stacking-in-exceptionless.md

 Adding your own custom stacking to events in Exceptionless is super easy.
 Below are examples for both .NET and JavaScript.

-In these examples, we are using `setManualStackingKey` and naming the custom stack &#8220;MyCustomStackingKey&#8221;.
+In these examples, we are using `setManualStackingKey` and naming the custom stack "MyCustomStackingKey".

 So, any events you use the below for will be a part of the custom stack, and all other events, exceptiones, logs, feature usages, etc will still be stacked automatically, like normal, by the app.